 So we have the concept of where we may not be able to sell certain products or shouldn't sell certain products to particular customers.
 So in this case, again, it's kind of binary I'm approved, or I'm restricting.
 And I can, when it's on the outbound side to customers, I can say it's restricted to a customer restricted to a particular location, or that customer is approved.
 And I can also have I can also have my levels or quantities associated with that as well.
 So that talks a little bit about product restrictions.
 And as again, a week we call it, we call it restrictions, but it's really the, the supplier list and the, the customer authorization list, the final piece that I want to make sure that we touch upon, you know, I'm just going to, it's the e-signature.
 So as, as we take a look at e-signature within the system let me not do that.
 What we want to do is actually put in the purchase order,

 Let's go into purchase Orders, let's do a new purchase order.
-And so we have the ability within the system to, to actually on a per transaction basis, add the electronic signature capability within the system.
+And so we have the ability within the system to actually on a per transaction basis, add the electronic signature capability within the system.
 So as I, as I'm playing here and we'll just go and do a very quick purchase order, and if I want to just buy a particular product to bring it into stock, we'll bring in some of the,

-Some of this particular product,
+Some of these particular product,

 And we'll bring it into a particular warehouse.
 Bring in ten.

 That's $50.
 If I go ahead and save this, and if I try to complete it, it's going to stop me and say that you must electronically enter and verify your pin.
-So again, we have this on production reporting, we have it on sales orders, we have it on bill of material changes or eco changes.
-So as you're thinking about electronic signature, we have this ability to place that electronic signature, right in directly into the user interface and directly into transactions.
-So that adds your concerns about CFR 21 part 11, and as it relates to the very detailed electronic signature requiring pins and that type of thing it's, it's covered off by our e-signature module.
+So again, we have this on production reporting, we have it on sales orders, we have it on the bill of material changes or eco changes.
+So as you're thinking about the electronic signature, we have this ability to place that electronic signature, right in directly into the user interface and directly into transactions.
+So that adds to your concerns about 21 CFR part 11, and as it relates to the very detailed electronic signature requiring pins and that type of thing it's, it's covered by our e-signature module.

-We hit all of the various elements of that, that a regulatory environment.
+We hit all of the various elements of that, that regulatory environment.
 We talked about validation.
 We didn't talk too much about enterprise asset management, but that is something that we'll have one of our partners come on in and do a full presentation and a webinar on that.
 But for now, I think we're now to the point, Sean have we had any questions, not, we haven't gotten any questions through the presentation.
 I know we've run a little longer than we expected.
 Are there any questions out there that we haven't touched on, or Ralph hasn't touched on during his presentation?

 I'm not seeing too much right off the bat, but what we'll do is let's leave it there and say, thank you very much for attending the webinar.
 Hope.
-Hopefully you found it insightful on how ByDesign and navigator.
+Hopefully, you found it insightful on how ByDesign and navigator.
 It works smoothly together for the life science organizations.
 And what we'll do is we'll follow up.
 We'll reach out to you and have direct conversations with each of you to see how we can best help your organizations with that.
 I want to just say thank you, Ralph, for taking the time.
-Thank you attendees for taking the time to be with us and have a great afternoon, enjoy the rest of your day and stay safe.
+Thank you attendees for taking the time to be with us have a great afternoon, enjoy the rest of your day, and stay safe.
 Thank you very much.